jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 Cons:
 - some in the TeX world rather basic features are not yet implemented

+Oh and did I already mention the coolest fact about Typst? "$\varepsilon$" is the default version of epsilon and "$\varphi$" is the default version of phi. ;)

 ## Isn't it hard to switch?

 For **ConTeXt**, it's not hard at all.